 - Come from lower socioeconomic backgrounds

-So even if you see that drinking shortens telomeres, how do you know it's the alcohol itself and not these factors?
+So even if you see that drinking is linked to short telomeres, how do you know it's the alcohol itself and not these factors?

 The Solution: Mendelian Randomization